New patient offer – click here to schedule a free sedation dentistry consultation, including X-rays.

 Conscious sedation, which is also called oral sedation, is a moderate form of sedation.
 You receive this type of sedation by taking a pill ahead of your dental treatment.
 The sedation makes you less aware of what’s going on around you, and time seems to pass quickly.
 After receiving conscious sedation, you’ll need to have someone drive you home from your appointment.

 Laughing gas, which is nitrous oxide, is a mild form of sedation.
 You receive this type of sedation through a nosepiece that delivers the gas.
 Laughing gas can be used by itself (for a cleaning, as an example), or in conjunction with Novocain.
-After receiving laughing gas, you can drive yourself home from your appointment.
+After receiving laughing gas, you will be able to drive yourself home from your appointment.